gchq/event-logging-schema/docs/content/en/docs/object-types/user.md

-# User
+---
+title: "User"
+linkTitle: "User"
+#weight:
+date: 2022-05-06
+tags:
+  - object-type
+object_types:
+  - user
+description: >
+  Describes a user or user account in a system.
+---

 This is used to describe a user entity in a system.
 This could be the user account in a web application, the identity of a person in an access control system, a user profile in a chat application or a user account on a piece of configurable hardware.

 The full details of the user can also be recorded, such as the position within the organisation, if known.